 18. How Fast Is A Whale Shark – How Fast Do Whale Sharks Swim

-- Whale Sharks are slow-swimmers and have the average swimming speed of 5 km per hour (3 miles per hour).
+- Whale Sharks are slow-swimmers and have an average swimming speed of 5 km per hour (3 miles per hour).

 19. How Long Do Whale Sharks Live – Whale Shark Lifespan